Tumuaki, management, aromatawai in Māori-medium settings

 - share and report assessment information to different audiences.

-There are three available strands to our work with kura:
+There were three available strands to our work with kura:

-In our work with schools, we have supported pouārahi and kaiako to develop a clear picture of the achievement they want for their ākonga.
-In the spirit of Te Marautanga o Aotearoa, this includes academic achievement, cultural achievement and success in te ao Māori.
-We support kura to define what that might look like, and to develop systems and processes so that pouārahi, kaiako and ākonga can measure progress.
+In our work with schools, we supported pouārahi and kaiako to develop a clear picture of the achievement they wanted for their ākonga.
+In the spirit of Te Marautanga o Aotearoa, this included academic achievement, cultural achievement and success in te ao Māori.
+We supported kura to define what that might look like, and to develop systems and processes so that pouārahi, kaiako and ākonga could measure progress.